wakest/Logiverse/README.md

-# Tris.li
+# Tristie's Website

-The official repo for Tris.li
+Hey all, this is the open source repo for my website.